apecloud/kubeblocks/docs/developer_docs/external-component/reference-external-component.md

    terminationPolicy: WipeOut
    ```

-2. Reference the above Zookeeper cluster when creating a Pulsar cluster.
+2. Reference the above ZooKeeper cluster when creating a Pulsar cluster.

-   Fill in the value of `cluster` in `serviceRefs` with the name of the KubeBlocks Zookeeper cluster in step 1.
+   Fill in the value of `cluster` in `serviceRefs` with the name of the KubeBlocks ZooKeeper cluster in Step 1.

    ```yaml
    apiVersion: apps.kubeblocks.io/v1alpha1